Lock-in amplifier: Basic principles

 The operation of a lock-in amplifier relies on the orthogonality of sinusoidal functions.
-Specifically, when a sinusoidal function of frequency f1 is multiplied by another sinusoidal function of frequency f2 not equal to f1 and integrated over a time much longer than the period of the two functions, the result is zero.
+Specifically, when a sinusoidal function of frequency f1 is multiplied by a sinusoidal function of another frequency f2 and integrated over a time much longer than the period of the two functions, the result is close to zero.
 If instead f1 is equal to f2 and the two functions are in phase, the average value is equal to half of the product of the amplitudes.

 In essence, a lock-in amplifier takes the input signal, multiplies it by the reference signal (either provided from the internal oscillator or an external source, and can be sinusoidal or square wave), and integrates it over a specified time, usually on the order of milliseconds to a few seconds.
 The resulting signal is a DC signal, where the contribution from any signal that is not at the same frequency as the reference signal is attenuated close to zero.
 The out-of-phase component of the signal that has the same frequency as the reference signal is also attenuated (because sine functions are orthogonal to the cosine functions of the same frequency), making a lock-in a phase-sensitive detector.